CambridgeEngineering/PartIB-Computing-Device-Programming/activity-2.rst

 Task to complete
 ----------------

-You have to collect from the Teaching Office a temperature sensor on a breakout board and a strip of 5 jumper wires to connect the sensor to your microcontroller.

 The data-sheet of your sensor is available :download:`here <docs/temp_sensor_lm75b.pdf>`.

 Using the sensor and your micro-controller, you will have to: